pouryany/scRNAseq_GEMM/README.md

-This repository contains the codes for generating the figures and results presented in **Tumor editing during early tumorigenesis concentrates on suppressing innate and adaptive immune responses to the tumor and can be reversed by inhibiting DNA methylation**.
+This repository contains the codes for generating the figures and results presented in **Tumor editing during early tumorigenesis suppresses innate and adaptive anti-tumor immunity and is reversed by inhibiting DNA methylation**.

 please contact `pnaderiy [at] bidmc [dot] harvard [dot] edu` for any questions you may have about the codes.